 Click for a larger image.

+(October 11.)
 The Artisana Ecological Reserve extends high above the treeline, almost 19,000 feet at its highest point.
 (I think we only got to about 12,000 feet.)
 This presents a… Read more »

 (Otcober 8.)
 The reason that Ecuador has so many types of birds (some other countries have more species, but none come close to the number of species per square mile)… Read more »